 Stay Residenza i Platani

-The Medieval town of Santarcangelo di Romagna, on the ancient Via Emilia, is the perfect base for exploring Romagna.
+The medieval town of Santarcangelo di Romagna, on the ancient Via Emilia, is the perfect base for exploring Romagna.
 Especially when you stay in this beautifully restored ancient residence as I do on my northern Italian food and wine tours.
 Apart from comfortable accommodation, it houses the wonderful Ristorante Lazaroun, with tufa caves below it for ageing cheese and salumi.

 Eat Trattoria da Lucio & Osteria Bartolini